iamtango/JS-Notes/README.md

 - Rate Limiting the fuction call
 - If the difference between 2 function call is some milliseconds then make an api call

+### Temporal deadzone

+- It is the time between the since when the let or const variable is hoisted to till it initalized some values this is called temporal deadzone

+### Closures

+- Function along with its lexical scope is called `closure`

+### First class citizen function

+- Function are the first class citizen of a function i.e getting a function as a argument and passing it to parameter or returning function from the function is called first class function

 ### Equality Operator

 "=="